 This charitable act is a noble gesture, but one that often bears little fruit.

 The problem is that there are too many worthy charities, too many pleading letters, and just too much competition between the charities for these lucrative, but elusive freebies.

 TV shows also aren't very good at giving people concrete dates for when they can actually come to a taping because most of them don't fix their booking until just a few weeks in advance.
 Furthermore, the TV shows in New York City have discovered that any tickets they give to charities have only a 20% chance of actually being used, which is much worse than a random giveaway chance, which is at 50%.
-Since it is vital that the studio be filled up for each show -- so that the audience at home can see and hear an enthusiastic crowd -- that means the TV shows are less inclined to hand out charity tickets that most likely won't be used and created extra work for them, when they are looking to do less administration.
+Since it is vital that the studio be filled up for each show -- so that the audience at home can see and hear an enthusiastic crowd -- that means the TV shows are even less inclined to hand out charity tickets that most likely won't be used and created al this extra work for them, after all - they are looking to do less administration not more.

-Part of the problem is a lack of creativity and thought on the part of the fundraisers themselves.
+Part of the problem is a lack of creativity and thought on the part of the fundraiser's themselves.
 Seldom does a charity take the time to think through better solutions than just "Ask everyone we can for free stuff."
-A more successful approach that some charities have adopted is to actually buy Broadway tickets and then auction them off for a higher net amount, thus creating a profit for the charity.
-Most fundraisers will find that, in the long run, coming up with creative ideas, using personal contacts (who will be much more likely to take your plea to heart than a stranger receiving a "To Whom It May Concern" letter), and, in some cases, a willingness to spend money in order to make money, will yield better results than just blanketing the Broadway producers and TV shows of New York City with generic requests for free tickets.
+A more successful approach that some charities have adopted is to actually buy some popular Broadway tickets well ahead of the date and then auction them off for a higher net amount closer to the show date, thus creating a profit for the charity.
+Most fundraiser's will find that, in the long run, coming up with creative ideas, using personal contacts (who will be much more likely to take your plea to heart than a stranger receiving a "To Whom It May Concern" letter), and, in some cases, a willingness to spend money in order to make money, may yield better results than just blanketing the Broadway producers and TV shows of New York City with generic requests for free tickets.